praveek/launch.en/help/extension-reference/adobe-extensions/core-extension.md

 ### Page info

-Use these data points to capture page info for use in your rule logic or to send information to Analytics or external tracking systems.
+Use these data points to capture page info for use in your rule logic or to send information to [!DNL Analytics] or external tracking systems.

 You can select one of the following page attributes to use in your data element: